johan-st/jst_myplace/README.md

 - [ ] use llm inference for chatbot
 - [ ] set up live chat with me
 - [ ] have a "Back Stage" section technically minded people (developers etc.)
+- [ ] use filespy to watch for changes and reload the server when running in localy
+- [ ] maybe fetch jot/md from a git repo

+## used libraries

+### jot
+parsing tests are based on the ones in [jot](https://hexdocs.pm/jot/)